Short-Term Let Licensing

-The Scottish Government introduced mandatory licensing for short-term lets in January 2022 requiring the Comhairle to have a fully functional licensing scheme in place for 1 October 2022; existing operators will be able to apply for a licence from 1 October 2022 until 1 April 2023 and new operators who have not traded prior to 1 October 2022 will need a licence before they can operate.
-The Scottish Government has provided detailed guidance for hosts and operators (Opens in a new window or downloads a file).
+The Scottish Government introduced mandatory licensing for short-term lets in January 2022 requiring the Comhairle to have a fully functional licensing scheme in place for 1 October 2022; existing operators will be able to make a competent application for a licence from 1 October 2022 and new operators who have not traded prior to 1 October 2022 will need a licence before they can operate.
+The Scottish Government has provided detailed guidance for hosts and operators (Opens in a new window or downloads a file) (Link opens in a new window).

 What is a licensable short-term let?

 The Scottish Government has a detailed definition what is and what isn’t a licensable short-term let (Opens in a new window or downloads a file).
 This flow diagram (124.9kB) (Opens in a new window or downloads a file) will also help determine if accommodation requires a short-term let licence.
-There is also further information on our FAQ Page.
+Further information, including forms, FAQ Page. etc can be found at the bottom of this page.

 Applying for a licence